allan-tulane/sp25-recitation-04-apham05/recitation-04.md

 **Enter answer here**

+Since we assume a word w appears n times, the algorithm additional work is n-1.
+Although these additions are executed in parallel, the number of operations is the same as sequential approach since parallelism doesn't change total work.
+Hence, the work of the reduce function is O(n).

+Since the number of elements are halved in each step due to parallelism, the levels of computation is logn.
+Hence, the span is  O(logn)

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?